elisacaffrey/MiFoDB/docs/source/overview.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 There are three main methods currently used for metagenome profiling, each with advantages and disadvantages:

-.. list-table:: **#.
+.. csv-table:: **#.
 Marker-based**
-   :widths: 25 25 50
-   :header-rows: 1

-   * - Advantages
-     - Disadvantages
-   * - Fast
+Advantages,Disadvantages

-     - Poor identification of genomes without markers
+Fast, Poor identification of genomes without markers

-   * - High accuracy for specific markers
-     - High-false positive rate
+High accuracy for specific markers, High-false positive rate

-   * - No markers for novel microbes
+No markers for novel microbes, Reports scaled mapped abundance
-     - High-false positive rate

 *What an I do with MiFoDB results?*
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++